jojedas/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

   - by making a :guilabel:`Payment`,
   - or both.

-- :guilabel:`Confirmation Mail`: send an email to the customer upon their confirmation of the quotation by selecting an email template.
+- :guilabel:`Confirmation Mail`: send an email to the customer upon confirming the quotation by selecting an email template.

 On the :guilabel:`Lines` tab, add the default products and their quantity.
 Add any :guilabel:`Optional Products` on the homonymous tab.